amannj/OECDsppps/README.md

 See tab **Articles** for detailed package documentation:

 - **Validation** - validate price statistics at various levels of aggregation, from the initial item-level price quotes to the basic heading level and upwards, as well as comparing household expenditure weights across regions

+- **Estimation** - estimating subnational purchasing power parities from item-level prices at basic heading level and beyond